-Here, Sports Mole looks at how Mauricio Pochettino could set his side up for the contest.
+Ahead of their huge match with Ajax in midweek, Sports Mole looks at how Mauricio Pochettino could set out his side.